swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 This post is of course my very idiosyncratic take on how to go about learning and enjoying the game of Go.
-Everybody has different tastes and inclinations so works for me might not work for you at all.
+Everybody has different tastes and inclinations so what works for me might not work for you at all.
 Still, I hope this first post gets you excited about diving into the world of Go.
 If you stick with it I guarantee you'll discover a game that will keep you intrigued for a lifetime!